Azure/azure-quickstart-templates/201-vmss-existing-vnet/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a VM Scale Set into an existing vnet.
+This template deploys a Linux-based VM Scale Set into an existing vnet.
+To connect from the load balancer to a VM in the scale set, you would go to the Azure Portal, find the load balancer of your scale set, examine the NAT rules, then connect using the NAT rule you want.
+For example, if there is a NAT rule on port 50000, you could use the following command to connect to that VM:

+ssh -p 50000 {username}@{public-ip-address}

 PARAMETER RESTRICTIONS
 ======================